A First-Class Visit With a Saint’s Child

 Bob’s wife, Maryellen, fills me in on all of that prior to our meeting, yet I am ashamed to say that, when it’s my turn, it never occurs to me to ask her how she is feeling.
 It was several hours into her greeting the faithful before any of us asked her if she’d like something to drink.
 She drank a fruit beverage in less than 30 seconds, but she never once complained that she was thirsty or hungry.
 God bless her!

 I greet her with, “Piacere doctoressa!”
 Though she’s a doctor like her mom, doctoressa probably isn’t right.
 I just like the way it sounds, and I am a ham.
 She enjoys being greeted in pig Italian, but sweetly tells me, “I am just Gianna.”
-It was this way that she gives herself to us all, as an ambassador for life, for grace and for the hope of salvation through carrying our crosses.
+It is in this way that she gives herself to us all, as an ambassador for life, for grace and for the hope of salvation through carrying our crosses.

 Maryellen shows me pictures of the gown, and I am reminded of the hidden half of St. Gianna, her husband, Pietro, the man Gianna Emanauela fondly refers to as “Daddy.”
 He quietly carried on after the death of his wife, to bring up their four children in the faith and to give a heroic witness of his own, spanning nearly 50 years of widowhood.

-The little group clustering around, waiting to meet her, breaks out into laughter.
+The little group clustering around, waiting to meet Gianna, breaks out into laughter.
 I make way for them.
 They have messages for her, personal inspirations to share and stories of prayers answered.
 The line is growing longer.
 Word is getting around that it’s not just anybody who is here — but a saint’s child — a living, breathing, smiling, first-class testament that love overcomes even death.